 Bradley enjoys being the center of attention.
 When expressing his thoughts and feelings, Bradley benefits from guidance to communicate them effectively.
 With assistance, Bradley has been able to thrive at his current school.

-A potential adoptive family for Bradley will need to be patient and be able to meet all of his needs.
+Bradley would do best with two parents who are experienced.
+His new forever family will need to be patient and able to meet his needs.
 The ideal family will be very active.
-Bradley needs a family who can offer him assistance in developing proper coping skills and offer him unconditional love and a commitment to his well-being now and into adulthood.
-An adoptive family will have to provide him with a consistent, highly structured environment with constant supervision and the one-on-one attention that Bradley thrives on.
-Bradley also would do best as the youngest child in a home with no small pets.
+Bradley needs a family who can make sure he receives the services he needs to function at his best.
+An adoptive family will have to provide him with a consistent, highly structured environment with close supervision and the one-on-one attention that Bradley thrives on.
+Finally, Bradley would do best as the only child in his new home.

 For more information, contact the Michigan Adoption Resource Exchange at 800-589-6273.

 This foster child’s hope for adoption is supported by:

 Help us help foster children who hope for adoption!

 Find us on Facebook, YouTube, LinkedIn, Twitter and Instagram and subscribe, like, share, and retweet our children’s videos to help find them a home!
 You never know.
 You may know someone considering adoption!
 Help us create more moments like this!

 If you are interested in sponsoring the production of child’s video, please contact us directly at

 616-836-7949 or firstname.lastname@example.org.